Everything you need to know about buying, using, and customizing Jira Software.

 | || || || |

-Jira is available in two hosting options: cloud and self-managed.
+Jira Software is available in two hosting options: cloud and self-managed.
 For our self-managed option, customers can choose between server and data center.
-Not sure which deployment option is right for you?
-Check out this overview for each hosting option.
+Not sure which option is right for you?
+Check out this overview:

 With Jira Software Cloud, we host and set up your Jira Software site in the cloud for you.
 This is generally the best option for teams who want to get started quickly and easily, and for teams who don't want to manage the technical complexity of hosting themselves.